Designing Our Future - HEB ISD Attendance Boundary Adjustment

-A: Students may apply for an intradistrict transfer to stay at their current campus during the Transfer Window (January 6, 2020 – February 28, 2020) on the HEB ISD Transfers webpage (http://www.hebisd.edu/transfers).
+A: Students may apply for an intradistrict transfer to stay at their current campus during the Transfer Window (January 5, 2021 through February 26, 2021) on the HEB ISD Transfers webpage (https://www.hebisd.edu/transfers).
 General transfer requests for elementary will be reviewed in August after all registrations have been completed.
 Since Secondary transfer requests are not affected by class size limits, requests will be reviewed during April.
 Transportation is not provided for students who are granted transfers.

-Students who completed the 5th or 8th grade at their current campus may apply for a transfer during the Transfer Window and the transfer will be considered based the factors outlined in Board Policy FDB (REGULATION).
-Transfer requests for 5th to 6th grade or 8th to 9th grade students will be considered in April.
+Students who completed the 5th grade at their current campus may apply for a transfer during the Transfer Window and the transfer will be considered based the factors outlined in Board Policy FDB (REGULATION).
+Transfer requests for 5th to 6th grade students will be considered in April.

 Q: How will ABA impact my Schools of Choice (SOC) student?

 A: SOC students who received a transfer to a SOC program when they entered the program do not need to reapply for a transfer.
-Their transfer is approved through 6th grade in elementary and 9th grade in junior high as long as they remain in the SOC program.
+Their transfer is approved through 6th grade in elementary as long as they remain in the SOC program.

 Students attending a SOC program at their home campus, but live at an address that has been rezoned to a new campus, will need to complete transfer paper work during the Transfer Window.
 Those transfers will be granted in April.

 Q: How will the ABA plan impact current home campus students in the Elementary SOC lottery for 2021-2022?

 A: For the SOC lottery, a student’s home campus is their home campus for 2021-2022 school year.

 Q: If my child is impacted by ABA, will this change the junior high or high school he or she attends in the future?